Skip to main content

 A: There is no set requirement for credits per semester.
 We recognize that many of our students have competing demands on their time - including work, family, and other personal and professional commitments.
 This online LL.M. program has been designed taking into account these considerations.
 As such, students in our Online LL.M.
 Program have the flexibility to take as many or as few courses as they like each semester.
 Our courses range from 2 credits to 4 credits each.
 Students pay tuition based upon the amount of credits in which they are enrolled each semester.

 A: Each credit corresponds to 700 minutes of instruction (not including the final exam) and each semester is approximately 13 weeks (not including the final exam period).
 You may review the Academic Calendar to see specific dates.
-Minutes of instruction include time spent listening to pre-recorded lectures, completing discussion posts, participating (or viewing) the four live sessions per class, and practicing bar exam style multiple choice questions and essays.
+Minutes of instruction include time spent listening to pre-recorded lectures, completing discussion posts, and practicing bar exam style multiple choice questions and essays.
 It does not include time spent doing reading assignments, reviewing supplemental resources, or participating in optional office hours or review sessions.
+The total time commitment for each course is estimated at approximately 10 hours/week.

 A: Yes, the Program (including all exams) can be completed entirely online with no on-campus requirement.
-Courses are offered through Isidore, University of Dayton’s open-source Learning Management System or LMS that runs on the Sakai platform.
+Courses are offered through Canvas.
 Optional live sessions are offered through Zoom.

 A: Yes, all courses are offered in an asynchronous format.
 This means that all course content (including lectures, practice multiple choice questions and essays, etc.) is available for students to review at their convenience during the semester (on a week by week basis).
 PowerPoints can even be downloaded for future reference.
 Students are given interim deadlines for completion of course content and assignments, with at least half of the course completed before the mid-term examination.
 All courses (except LAW 4004) will have a mid-term examination that will be administered and proctored online in approximately the middle of each semester and a final examination that will be administered and proctored online at the end of the semester during a designated final examination period.
 Students may complete their exams on the day and time that works best for them during the designated exam period.

-A: Our professors hold optional weekly office hours, as well as multiple live online review sessions during which students who value live interaction may connect with each other and their professor in an online classroom.
+A: Our professors offer office hours by appointment, as well as multiple live online review sessions during which students who value live interaction may connect with each other and their professor in an online classroom.
 The online review sessions are also recorded and made available for students to view at a later time.
-Online students also have multiple opportunities to interact with their professor and classmates through discussion boards in each class.
+Online students also have multiple opportunities to interact with their professors and classmates through discussion boards in each class.
 Finally, students can request individual feedback from their professors throughout the course.

 A: Yes, students may apply for admission to pursue the full degree or to take just a few classes as non-degree students.
-The same application process is followed and students simply note their non-degree preference on the application form.
+Apply here if interested in taking classes as a non-degree student and note the non-degree preference on the application form.
+Students who take classes on a non-degree basis are not eligible to participate in the exclusive and free of charge mini-bar prep course.

 A: No, there are no assigned textbooks for the online LL.M. courses.
 All reading materials for each course are included for free within each online LL.M. course.
 As such, students do not have to worry about the added time and expense of ordering textbooks and arranging shipment of those textbooks.